-- 1. Part four focuses on the obligations that might be imposed upon those responsible for making decisions with respect to the management of an enterprise when that enterprise faces imminent insolvency or insolvency becomes unavoidable.
-The aim of imposing such obligations, which are enforceable once insolvency proceedings commence, is to protect the legitimate interests of creditors and other stakeholders and to provide incentives for timely action to minimize the effects of financial distress experienced by the enterprise. - 2.
-The key elements of provisions imposing such obligations are addressed; including (a) the nature and extent of the obligations; (b) the time at which the obligations arise; (c) the persons to whom the obligations would attach; (d) liability for breach of the obligations; (e) enforcement of the obligations; (f) applicable defences; (g) remedies; (h) the persons who may bring an action to enforce the obligations; and (i) how those actions might be funded. - 3.
-This part uses terminology common to other parts of the Legislative Guide and other insolvency texts prepared by UNCITRAL.
-To provide orientation to the reader, this part should be read in conjunction with terms and explanations included in the glossary contained in the introduction to the Guide.1
+1. This section focuses on the obligations that might be imposed upon those responsible for making decisions with respect to management of an enterprise when that enterprise faces imminent insolvency or insolvency becomes unavoidable.
+The aim of imposing such obligations, which are enforceable once insolvency proceedings commence, is to protect the legitimate interests of creditors and other stakeholders and to provide incentives for timely action to minimize the effects of financial distress experienced by the enterprise.

+2. The key elements of provisions imposing such obligations are addressed, including (a) the nature and extent of the obligations, (b) the time at which the obligations arise, (c) the persons to whom the obligations would attach, (d) liability for breach of the obligations, (e) enforcement of the obligations, (f) applicable defences, (g) remedies, (h) the persons who may bring an action to enforce the obligations, and (i) how those actions might be funded.

+3. This section uses terminology common to other parts of the Guide and other insolvency texts prepared by UNCITRAL.1 To provide orientation to the reader, this section should be read in conjunction with terms and explanations included in the glossary contained in the Introduction to the Guide.2